sergiandreplace/sergiandreplace.com/content/post/20180219-flutter-animations-the basics.md

   * `forward`: the animation is playing from the starting point to the ending point (it could not be the same than the start and the beginning).

-  * `reverse`: the opposite of `forward`, basically, the animation is playing backwards
+  * `reverse`: the opposite of `forward`, basically, the animation is playing backwards.

   * `completed`: opposite of dismissed, animation is stopped at the last frame.